ecosyste-ms/parser/README.md

 This project is part of [Ecosyste.ms](https://ecosyste.ms): Tools and open datasets to support, sustain, and secure critical digital infrastructure.

+It uses [Bibliothecary](https://github.com/ecosyste-ms/bibliothecary) library to parse the manifest files.

 ## API

 Documentation for the REST API is available here: [https://parser.ecosyste.ms/docs](https://parser.ecosyste.ms/docs)